 By Bruce Bolger

 Despite recent references to Stakeholder Capitalism in the New York Times, Fortune, Forbes, and some academic journals, and bills introduced in Congress by senators Elizabeth Warren, Dem., MA; Mark Warner, Dem., VA, and Rep. Cindy Axne, Dem., ID, advocating for human capital disclosures, the debate around Stakeholder Capitalism rests largely below the public radar, especially during a potential health crisis.
-There are only 49 followers on Linked in of the Stakeholdercapitalism hashtag.
+As of March 2020, there are only 49 followers on Linked in of the Stakeholdercapitalism hashtag.
+(There are 235 as of November 2020.)
 Nonetheless, the topic promises to gain greater traction given that its key proponents are the JUST Capital

 investment group founded by hedge fund investor Paul Tudor Jones II; the World Economic Council’s Davos Manifesto